brunamulinari/V-I_trajectory/Mulinari2019/readme.md

-# proposed_features
+# Mulinari2019
-In this folder are the codes of the new features proposed in the article.
+The codes in this folder are explained and detailed in the paper “A New Set of Steady-State and Transient Features for Power Signature Analysis Based on V-I Trajectory".
+IEEE PES Innovative Smart Grid Technology Latin America, 2019.

 # Files:
 * fe_vi_STS: main function.
 Extract 12 features of V-I trajectory in steady and transient states.